YixingHuang/PnP-for-Field-of-View-Extension/README.md

 At the stage of artifact reduction using deep learning, a deep learning model is trained to reduce truncation artifacts like the following:
 ![example](https://github.com/YixingHuang/PnP-for-Field-of-View-Extension/blob/main/DescriptionImages/Example.png)

+Please make sure that the error inside the FOV is small inside the artifact image; otherwise there might be problems in constructing the training and test datasets.

 The codes in this repository contains the [FBPConvNet](https://ieeexplore.ieee.org/document/7949028) and [Pix2pixGAN](https://arxiv.org/abs/1611.07004) for **artifact reduction using deep learning**.

 1. The FBPConvNet is fundamentally the [U-Net](https://arxiv.org/abs/1505.04597) architecture.
 Our implementation is modified from the [implementation of Jakeret et al.](https://github.com/jakeret/tf_unet), which uses Tensorflow 1.
 The updated version with Tensorflow 2 can be found [here](https://github.com/jakeret/unet).
 The main modification includes the following points: a.
 Change the last layer for a regressional neural network; b.
 Change the deconvolutional layer to conv + bilinear up-sampling to avoid checkerboard artifacts; c.
 Use l2 loss function for training; d.
 Use tif files as input and output files.